DICTIONARIES FOR THIRD GRADERS

 Most people can donate whole blood every 8 weeks…make this donation part of your routine only 6 times each year.

 WEDNESDAY NIGHT DINNERS Rotary takes a turn about four times each year to prepare and serve this free community meal at Church of the Holy Spirit just north of town.
 You can volunteer pretty much ANY Wednesday, but the ones to focus on are the Rotary nights coming up.
-Dates will be posted here soon.
+Next date for Rotary to host is May 20.

 FIRST THURSDAY FOOD DRIVE for the Vashon Food Bank Bring non-perishable and shelf-stable foods, including your fresh garden produce, to our Rotary meeting on the first Thursday morning of each month.